PascalSolutions-Twinlink-SCDFXIBM/yolo_fire_detection/README.md

 - This code then runs the yolov3 model and outputs a labeled image
 - This labeled image is then uploaded back to IBM Cloud
 <img src="IMG4.png" alt="drawing" width="500"/>

+### Note:
+- Technical limitations: This model can ideally run on ibm watson (.h5 file can be uploaded).
+However, there are many dependency issues that would need to be solved (Access to the weights, access to .py scripts that contains dependencies).
+For the purpose of this Competition, this algorithm will be run locally.
+Only IBM cloud is used for storage.